gpstar81/GPStar-proton-pack/SOUND.md

 ## Audio Controllers

-Sounds are output via one of the supported polyphonic WAV audio controllers: Robertsonics WavTrigger or GPStar Audio.
+Sounds are output via one of the supported polyphonic WAV audio controllers: Robertsonics WAV Trigger or GPStar Audio.
 The former is a 3rd-party component originally included with all GPStar kits up until early 2024, while the latter is a fully custom solution which is part of the GPStar family of controllers for your cosplay needs.

 **Firmware Compatibility**